Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ![Screenshot of the VendingMachines solution Property Pages Dialog Box.](./media/visual-studio-solution-explorer-select-startup-projects.png "VendingMachines Property Pages Dialog Box")

-12. Select **OK**
+12. Select **OK**.

-13. From the Debug menu, choose **Start without Debugging**
+13. From the Debug menu, choose **Start without Debugging**.

-14. Wait for both the Simulator and the DeviceControlConsole to appear
+14. Wait for both the Simulator and the DeviceControlConsole to appear.

     ![Screenshot of the Vending Machine Simulator and DeviceControlConsole.
 The Vending Machine Simulator displays the coconut water ad.](./media/vending-machine-simulator-plus-devicecontrolconsole.png "Vending Machine Simulator and DeviceControlConsole")

-15. In the DeviceControlConsole, press 1 to push the promotion for Soda
+15. In the DeviceControlConsole, press 1 to push the promotion for Soda.

     ![Screenshot of the Vending Machine Simulator and DeviceControlConsole.
 This time, the Vending Machine Simulator displays the soda ad.](./media/vending-machine-simulator-plus-devicecontrolconsole-select.png "Vending Machine Simulator and DeviceControlConsole")

-16. Observe that the entire promotion surface of the vending machine changes (product name, price, and image)
+16. Observe that the entire promotion surface of the vending machine changes (product name, price, and image).

     > **Note:** If the photo does not change, and after a few minutes you receive a DotNetty.Transport... error, you will need to delete and recreate your IoT Hub in the Azure portal.
 The error is caused by a communication error between the application and your IoT Hub.
 Be sure to update your App.config file with the new IoT hub connection strings.

-17. Experiment sending the other promotion or toggling between promotions
+17. Experiment sending the other promotion or toggling between promotions.

-18. Experiment with making purchases and sending photos to verify the other functions still work with the new promoted products
+18. Experiment with making purchases and sending photos to verify the other functions still work with the new promoted products.

 ## Exercise 5: Analytics with Power BI Desktop